Characterization of input-to-output stability for infinite-dimensional systems: Counterexamples

 where $\phi = \phi(t,x_0)$ is the transition map (independent of $u$) of system $\Sigma$ as given in Definition \ref{def:controlSystem}.

 This system is IOS since

 However, for $x_0 = \pi$, $u \equiv 0$ it follows that $y(0,x_0) = 0$ but $y(1,x_0) = \sin(\pi e^{-1}) \neq 0$.
 Hence, the system is not OL. ~\QED \end{example}

 For systems with full-state output, the notions of OL and OUGS both reduce to UGS and both OGULIM and OOULIM become ULIM.
 However, these notions differ for general output systems and the implication ISS$\iff$ULIM $\land$ UGS (Cor. \ref{cor:ISSsuperpositions}) cannot be extended to output systems in a naive way as stated in the following example.

-In particular, OUGS together with neither OULIM nor its variations are strong enough to conclude IOS without OL as a precondition. \begin{example} \emph{We show the following:\\ OGULIM $\land$ OOULIM $\land$ OUGS$\nimplies$IOS $\lor$ OL. }
+In particular, OUGS together with neither OULIM nor its variations are strong enough to conclude IOS without OL as a precondition. \begin{example} \emph{We show the following: